hennasingh/Color-Scheme-Generator/README.md

 ### Overview

-This project was built while learning to work with JavaScript APIs in Scrimba's Frontned Career Path course.
+This project was built while learning to work with JavaScript APIs in Scrimba's Frontend Career Path course.
 The project uses Color API to generate scheme limiting to 5 or 8 colors.
 The app sends a seed color along with a scheme mode to the Color API and shows the returned colors.
 The Figma mockup was provided by Scrimba and the app was built entirely from scratch by me.

 ### Solo Project Challenge